Soups

 Why people make this soup

-Passing a stall of wild herbs, Bro Niu spotted fresh dayflower — a wild plant whose tender leaves can even be eaten as a vegetable, though it is more often used medicinally.
+Passing a stall of wild herbs, Nourilo spotted fresh dayflower — a wild plant whose tender leaves can even be eaten as a vegetable, though it is more often used medicinally.
 Dayflower is traditionally used to cool the blood, drain dampness and ease urination; paired with lophatherum (a bamboo-style leaf), it is traditionally taken to bring down heat and increase urine flow.
 This is a folk soup associated with supporting the body during summer colds, sore throat and difficult urination.

 Method